-526-159 Radiographic Imaging 1 // 3 cr
+526-159 | Radiographic Imaging // 3 Credits

 Introduces radiography students to the process and components of analog imaging.
 Students determine the factors that affect image quality including contrast, density, detail, and distortion.
 Restricted to students admitted to the following program(s): Radiography